w-aldrich/PersonalPythonScripts/README.md

 This is a webcrawler to grab only a few headlines from two news sources that I like looking at.
 This program utilizes the shell and BeautifulSoup to run.

+## concertsWebScraper.py
+This is a webscraper to grab the concerts that are going on in Salt Lake City.
+Simple Scrape using curl and BeautifulSoup.